CiceFemboy/esp-final-cice/README.md

 **Only run AFTER the project is installed**

 1. Open the Working Directory
-2. open the the embedded python folder ( "python-3.x.x-embed-amd64" )
+2. Open the the embedded python folder ( "python-3.x.x-embed-amd64" )
 3. Click and Run Python.exe
 4. Change Working Directory from the embedded python folder ( "python-3.x.x-embed-amd64" ) to the Working Folder
 -  use this command :
+--
 exec(open("change-dir.py").read())
+--
 5. Run the project Scripts
-- use this command and modify the command according to which script you need or want to run for example : exec(open("demomunk.py").read())
+- use this command and modify the command according to which script you need or want to run for example :
+--
+exec(open("demomunk.py").read())
+--

 ---